Master's Degree in Terrestrial Biodiversity and Conservation in Islands

 52 – Knowledge and application of legal instruments that guarantee the management and conservation of threatened or non-threatened animal and plant species.

-53 – Ability to use the resources provided by ethnobotany to maintain biodiversity.
-Competence only associated with the optional subject Ethnobotany.
+53 – Ability to utilize the resources provided by ethnobotany to maintain biodiversity.
+Competency only associated with the optional subject Ethnobotany.

-54 – Assess the importance of plant-animal relationships in island systems and their importance in the conservation of biodiversity.
-Competence only associated with the subject Plant-animal interaction on islands.
+54 – Assess the importance of plant-animal relationships in island systems and their significance for biodiversity conservation.
+This skill is only associated with the subject Plant-Animal Interactions on Islands.

-55 – Manage and interpret pollen data in its taxonomic, paleobotanical and paleoclimatic aspects, in relation to the knowledge of biodiversity and its evolution.
-Competence only associated with the subject Palynology.
+55 – Manage and interpret pollen data from a taxonomic, paleobotanical, and paleoclimatic perspective, in relation to knowledge of biodiversity and its evolution.
+This skill is only associated with the subject of Palynology.

 56 – Assess and propose soil conservation and restoration measures.